wonyk/Dashy-ZOAU/README.md

 # Run the setup script
 ./setup.sh
 ```
+For other related matters concerning setup, you might wish to read up the comments available at the top of every file.
+Those comments document the functionality of each file and some troubleshooting instructions.

 ## Customising
 You may customise the colors and filter the jobs based on users using the configuration file `settings.py`.
 Follow the instructions to obtain your preferred customisations.